 - Confusion about who can provide marriage counseling or serve as a wedding officiant: Anyone who is certified to carry out marriages in Washington state can officiate (solemnize) the wedding for the couple (see RCW 26.04.050), so long as they are approved after filling out the correct DOC background check form provided by the prison religious activities coordinator or prison counselor.
 In some cases, the religious coordinators themselves may be willing to officiate the wedding.
 DOC will also typically allow the wedding officiant to be the one who provides the premarital counseling.
 Premarital counseling requires that the couple and their chosen premarital “counselor” go through a specific DOC form to discuss various topics the DOC deems important (see marriage packet referenced earlier, and make sure that you have gotten approval from the local prison staff to use the premarital counselor you have chosen before beginning the counseling, otherwise it will not count).
 The counselor checks off each item on the form (make sure that DOC has given the counselor the most current version of the form), then adds any relevant commentary, and then signs and submits the form to DOC.
 The couple will have the best experience if the premarital counselor they choose is a nonjudgmental and truly interested person.
 A good premarital counselor can actually be very helpful to ensuring that the couple has discussed many important aspects of marriage and personal life history.
 However, if a premarital counselor is chosen who does not understand the unique life histories of the incarcerated or their loved ones, the counseling questions can feel intrusive and even demoralizing or condescending.
 As of November 2021 DOC is allowing marriage counseling via phone, which requires the premarital counselor to set up a conference call that both the prisoner and the intended spouse can join.
 (Or the intended spouse and counselor need to be in the same room together at the time of the call.)
 The prisoner’s counselor and/or Custody Unit Supervisor (CUS) should be informed that the counseling conference call is to take place, both to keep them in the loop and to possibly receive some extra phone time for the prisoner.
 Unless the prisoner has an unusually supportive and enlightened DOC counselor or CUS, the prisoner must unfortunately participate in telephonic premarital counseling using the standard GTL prison phone system, which can be challenging if the phone connection is not good or if the 20-minute call intervals interrupt important discussions.
 (Not to mention the cost of phone expenses!)

-- Timing of obtaining a marriage license and obtaining the incarcerated partner’s signature on the marriage license application: Marriage licenses in Washington state expire after a certain time period, and it can be challenging to get the relevant DOC employees to coordinate everything on the right timeline.
+- Timing of obtaining a marriage license and obtaining the incarcerated partner’s signature on the marriage license application: Marriage licenses must be obtained from the relevant county office in Washington state.
+Marriage licenses expire after a certain time period, and it can be challenging to get the relevant DOC employees to coordinate everything on the right timeline.
 Be prepared to potentially have to pay for for a second marriage license if the timing goes wrong with the first one.
 (Everything from staff apathy and disorganization to prison lockdowns and disciplinary action can disrupt the marriage process timeline.
 Have we mentioned that the DOC agency is the worst in-law in the universe?!?!?!
 Prison marriage is NOT for the faint of heart!)
 Because the incarcerated partner cannot be present to sign the application for the marriage license at the relevant county auditor/clerk office (see local county government websites for info on which county is correct to file your marriage license application in), the non-incarcerated partner will need to mail the application to the incarcerated partner, who will need to sign it in front of the prison notary and have it notarized.
 The incarcerated partner must then mail the application back out to the non-incarcerated partner, who must then sign the form in front of the county auditor/clerk for it to be legally valid.
 This is also when most counties will charge the marriage license application fee, at which point the couple will be issued a marriage license and a blank marriage certificate form.
 The non-incarcerated partner needs to hold on to that license and marriage certificate form until the day of the wedding ceremony, at which point the documents will need to be reviewed and filled out by the wedding officiant and witnesses (who must be DOC approved guests or sometimes DOC employees; note that the incarcerated partner gets to have one fellow prisoner as a wedding guest and witness).
 A witness is a person who is present at the wedding as a guest or other figure, and who is not the wedding officiant.
 Two witnesses must sign the marriage certificate.
 The officiant and the couple must also sign the certificate.

 - Wedding rings and signing of marriage certificate: The couple will have to be creative to figure out a way to measure the incarcerated partner’s ring size, since DOC is entirely unhelpful in this and provides no ring sizers.
 During the COVID-19 pandemic (and hopefully beyond…see letter here) DOC is allowing families to purchase wedding rings for the incarcerated spouse from outside vendors.
 Alternatively, prison industrial complex rings can be purchased from the DOC approved vendor, Union Supply, using the property package order process (however, wait until the DOC religious activities coordinator gives the final okay before ordering, and be aware that the property sergeant will hold on to the ring until the ceremony occurs, at which point the ring will be added to the prisoner’s official property matrix).
 For rings from outside vendors, the non-incarcerated partner will need to make plans with the religious activities coordinator to mail the ring to the prison.
 During virtual ceremonies, the officiant, non-incarcerated witness/guest, and non-incarcerated partner will sign and date their parts of the marriage certificate.
 Make an arrangement with DOC to then immediately mail the marriage certificate to the religious activities coordinator for the incarcerated partner to sign.
 The religious activities coordinator (NOT THE PRISONER!) will then need to mail the certificate back out to the non-incarcerated partner.
 (Very Kafkaesque, no?!)
 Then the marriage certificate will need to be filed with the relevant county auditor/clerk as soon as possible.
 Once that takes place the marriage is official!